ByDr. Brennan Commerford, D.C.·Last reviewed: July 2026

 Who Should Choose Retinol vs Beta-Carotene?

-Choose Retinol if: bioavailability is a priority, you are focused on supporting vision_support function, or you want the form with the strongest formulary evidence.
+Choose Retinol if: bioavailability is a priority, you are focused on supporting Vision Support function, or you want the form with the strongest formulary evidence.

 Speak with your healthcare provider for personalized guidance.
 The best Vitamin A form for you depends on your individual health goals, existing nutrient status, and the dose your provider recommends.